ansys/pyoptislang/doc/source/user_guide/osl_server_usage.rst

 Direct communication using the optiSLang server API
 ===================================================

-PyOptiSLang is intended to provide a pythonic API on top of Ansys optiSLang.
+PyOptiSLang is intended to provide a Pythonic API on top of Ansys optiSLang.
 However, not each and every capability available through the Ansys optiSLang server API is already exposed via explicit PyOptiSLang API capability.